 Once Salesforce High Velocity Sales (HVS) is configured, you can go to the High Velocity Sales app and start using it.

-Note: This feature is currently compatible with Callbar App (Electron) only.
+Note: This feature is only compatible with Conversations.

 Building a Sales Cadence using Call Results for Branching

 To build a Sales Cadence, you just need to follow these instructions from Salesforce.

 If you’re an agent, you can leverage High Velocity Sales as follows:

 - Go to the Work Queue panel and add as many records as you wish to a Sales Cadence .